tsherif/space-shooter.c/ARCHITECTURE.md

 #### Windows

 I implement Windows audio ([windows-audio.c](./src/platform/windows/windows-audio.c)) using [Xaudio2](https://docs.microsoft.com/en-us/windows/win32/xaudio2/xaudio2-introduction), which structures mixing as an audio graph and handles creating a separate audio thread.
-Documentation on how to use Xaudio2 in C is scarce (I created a [demo application](https://github.com/tsherif/xaudio2-c-demo) to help with that), but the process is mostly straightforward using provided macros that map to the C++ methods described in the documentation, e.g. instead calling a method on an object:
+Documentation on how to use Xaudio2 in C is scarce (I created a [demo application](https://github.com/tsherif/xaudio2-c-demo) to help with that), but the process is mostly straightforward using provided macros that map to the C++ methods described in the documentation, e.g. instead calling a method on an object,

 ```c++
 xaudio->CreateMasteringVoice(xaudioMasterVoice, 2, 44100, 0, NULL, NULL, AudioCategory_GameEffects);
 ```

-one passes the object to a similarly-named macro:
+one passes the object to a similarly-named macro.

 ```c
 IXAudio2_CreateMasteringVoice(xaudio, xaudioMasterVoice, 2, 44100, 0, NULL, NULL, AudioCategory_GameEffects);
 ```

 One subtlety is defining the callbacks for a source voice, which in C++ is done by inheriting from `IXAudio2VoiceCallback` and overriding the relevant methods.
-I had to read the preprocessor output from `xaudio2.h` to discover that in C, this requires setting the `lpVtbl` member in the `IXAudio2VoiceCallback` struct:
+I had to read the preprocessor output from `xaudio2.h` to discover that in C, this requires setting the `lpVtbl` member in the `IXAudio2VoiceCallback` struct.

 ```c
 IXAudio2VoiceCallback callbacks = {